hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 If you want to use the parallel toolbox, there are a couple of steps you have to do yourself:

-Running Matlab is best done from a compute node.
+Running Matlab with Parallel Server should be done from a compute node.
 Request an interactive job with minimum 4 cores (Matlab loading is quite slow with only a single core) with the
 ``srun`` or ``salloc`` command.

 Now you can load your preferred Matlab module: